(Last UPDATED 7/30/2022) Description and review of The Firehouse Restaurant during Sacramento Dine Downtown Week. NEW: See UPDATE below.

 I did not see the Carmel Apple Cake as it had been ordered “to go”, but the Valrhona Chocolate Mousse Cake was divine.
 Like the steak, the portion of the dessert was also very good sized.
 After such a wonderful meal two of us were only able to partially eat our dessert.

-As we sat chatting after dinner we were all in agreement that The Firehouse Restaurant Dine Downtown Menu was a very good value.
+To sum up, as we sat chatting after dinner we were all in agreement that The Firehouse Restaurant Dine Downtown Menu was a very good value.
 The meal, combined with the beautiful surroundings and the excellent service, made for a very pleasant evening.

 Comments on The Firehouse Restaurant?